-Safe Zone is a four-hour educational session designed to create a network of visible allies to people who identify as part of the diverse LGBTQ+ community.
-The training provides information and resources related to sexual orientation, gender identity, and gender expression.
+The Safe Zone program is designed to create a network of visible allies to people who identify as part of the LGBTIQA+ campus community.
+The trainings provide information and resources related to sexual orientation, gender identity, and gender expression.

-The LGBTQ Center, Graduate & Professional Student Federation, Program in Sexuality Studies, and the Graduate School co-sponsor this speaker series to share the work of graduate & professional students, UNC faculty, and local researchers conducting research related to sexual orientation, gender identity, and gender expression.
+(Formerly Graduate Speaker Series) LGBTIQA+ Speaker Series is a program of QGAPS (Queer Graduate and Professional Students), a collaboration between the LGBTQ Center and the Graduate School's Program for Diversity & Student Success, with the goal to share the work of graduate & professional students, faculty, and local professionals conducting research related to sexual orientation, gender identity, and gender expression.